qbead/qbeadWebsite/content/book/animation.md

 This is the timing of our animation.
 Thankfully our device has a built-in timer that can measure milliseconds (thousandths of a second).
 One of the first things we will need to do in our generative art program is to ask for the time and save it for future calculations.
-The necessary command that we need to write looks like
+The necessary command that we need to write looks like:

 ```c++
 int t = millis();